 You use host variables in SQL data manipulation statements.
-A host variable must be prefixed with a colon (:) in SQL statements but must not be prefixed with a colon in FORTRAN statements, as this example shows:
+A host variable must be prefixed with a colon (:) in SQL statements but must not be prefixed with a colon in FORTRAN statements, as shown in the following example:

 '''

 Declare host variables.

-EXEC SQL BEGIN DECLARE SECTION
+EXEC SOL BEGIN DECLARE SECTION

 INTEGER4 ENUM

 CHARACTER10 ENAM

 REAL4 ESAL

 CHARACTER10 EJOB

 EXEC SQL END DECLARE SECTION

+. . .

 WRITE (, 3100)

 3100 FORMAT (' Enter employee number: ')

 READ (, 3200) ENUM

-3200 FORMAT (14)
+3200 FORMAT (I4)

 EXEC SQL SELECT ENAME, SAL, JOB

 1 INTO :ENAM, :ESAL, :EJOB

 2 FROM EMP

 3 WHERE EMPNO = :ENUM

 BONUS = ESAL / 10

+. . .

 '''

-Though it might be confusing, you can give a host variable the same name as an Oracle table or column, as the following example shows:
+Though it might be confusing, you can provide the same name to a host variable as that of an Oracle table or column, as the following example shows:

+'''

+Declare host variables.

+EXEC SQL BEGIN DECLARE SECTION

+INTEGER4 ENUM

+CHARACTER10 ENAM

+REAL4 ESAL

+EXEC SQL END DECLARE SECTION

+...

 EXEC SQL SELECT ENAME, SAL

 1 INTO :ENAM, :ESAL

+2 FROM EMP

-3 WHERE EMPNO = :ENUM '''
+3 WHERE EMPNO = :ENUM

+'''

-A host variable cannot substitute for a column, table, or other Oracle object in a SQL statement and must not be an Oracle reserved word.
+A host variable cannot substitute for a column, table, or other Oracle objects in a SQL statement and must not be an Oracle reserved word.
 See Appendix B of the Programmer's Guide to the Oracle Precompilers for a list of Oracle reserved words and keywords.